 Note: The text is not saved to Q1, so is lost on exiting the VR Environment.
 In the Viewer, text items are saved to a macro.

-New Object creates a new object and displays the object dialog for the newly-created object.
-It is equivalent to clicking on Object - New - New Object in the Object management Dialog reached from 'Object' button on the hand-set or the O icon on the toolbar.
+Selecting one creates a new object of that type and displays the object dialog for the newly-created object.
+It is equivalent to clicking on Object - New - New Object in the Object management Dialog reached from 'Object' button on the hand-set or the icon on the toolbar.

 Import CAD Object